dmurvihill/motion-sdk/docs/markdown/motion-sdk.motion.closedreason.md

 ## Motion.closedReason property

-Reason the client was closed, if any
+Reason the client was closed, if any.

 **Signature:**